-- III.B.3.
+I. Errors.
 If errors are found in the submitted invoice or supporting documents, the OSPI Contract Manager will notify the Contractor.
-In order to receive payment, it shall be the responsibility of the Contractor to make corrections in a timely manner, resubmit the invoice and/or supporting documentation as requested, and notify the OSPI Contract Manager. - III.B.4.
+In order to receive payment, it shall be the

+J. Final Payment.
 Final payment shall be made after acceptance by the OSPI Contract Manager if received by within sixty (60) days after the Contract expiration date, unless negotiated with the OSPI Contract Manager and the Fiscal Budget Analyst.
 There will be no obligation to pay any claims that are submitted sixty-one (61) or more calendar days after the expiration date ("Belated Claims").
 Belated Claims will be paid at OSPI's sole discretion, and any such potential payment is contingent upon the availability of funds.